OSVTAC/OSVTAC.github.io/meetings/2019/2019-06-13/minutes.md

 Diego.
 Member Wasserman said he was planning to build on Chair Jerdonek's and Member Kattouw's presentation materials, but that for this audience he wanted to focus on the political, economic and social issues around doing open source in a government setting.
-Member Kattouw said he would send Member Wasserman his slides, which are based on Chair Jerdonek's earlier slides.
-Chair Jerdonek suggested mentioning AB1784.

 Committee members offered to vote to authorize Member Wasserman to speak on behalf of OSVTAC, but Member Wasserman declined.